mrismanaziz/Reforestation/README.md

-## Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.